raw-leak/rivulex/README.md

 ```

 ### Handling Timeouts
 Each transport layer has a specified `timeout` period within which it must process the event.
-Immediately after a message is received by a consumer, it remains in the stream.
-To prevent other consumers from processing the message again, Rivulex sets a timeout, a period of time during which it prevents all consumers from receiving and processing the message.
-The default visibility timeout for a message is 30 seconds.
+Immediately after an event is received by a consumer, it remains in the stream.
+To prevent other consumers from processing the event again, Rivulex sets a timeout, a period of time during which it prevents all consumers from receiving and processing the event.
+The default visibility timeout for an event is 30 seconds.
 The minimum is 1 second.

 ![My Diagram](images/event-life-cycle.png)